 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-Conditional grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+Conditional grants of up to $4,000 per year can be awarded to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.

 In exchange for receiving a TEACH Grant, students must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 For more information on high-need fields and schools serving low-income students,visit www.studentaid.gov.